MOEAFramework/MOEAFramework/docs/algorithms.md

 ### CMA-ES

-CMA-ES is a sophisticated covariance matrix adaptation evolution strategy algorithm for real-valued global optimization.
+CMA-ES is a sophisticated covariance matrix adaptation evolution strategy algorithm for real-valued global optimization[^hansen04][^igel07].
 CMA-ES produces offspring by sampling a distribution formed by a covariance matrix, hence the name, and updating the covariance matrix based on the surviving offspring.
 Single and multi-objective variants exist in the literature and both are supported by the MOEA Framework.

-> Hansen and Kern (2004).
+[^hansen04]: Hansen and Kern (2004).
 Evaluating the cma evolution strategy on multimodal test functions.
-In Eighth International Conference on Parallel Problem Solving
-> from Nature PPSN VIII, pages 282–291.
+In Eighth International Conference on Parallel Problem Solving from Nature PPSN VIII, pages 282–291.
->
-> Igel, C., Hansen, N., and Roth, S. (2007).
+[^igel07]: Igel, C., Hansen, N., and Roth, S. (2007).
 Covariance matrix adaptation for multi-objective optimization.
 Evolutionary Computation, 15:1–28.

 **Supported Types:** Real